 -Configure routers, switches, and end devices to provide access to local and remote network resources and to enable end-to-end connectivity between remote devices.

 -Configure and troubleshoot connectivity in a small network using security best practice

 This course is intended for people who want to learn about how networks operate.

 This course is at an intermediate level.

 The course is offered in partnership with Cisco Networking Academy.

 For organisations that wish to pay the student fees for this course and are unable to pay by credit card via the website, please contact the Student Engagement & Onboarding team via email on SEOShortCourses@tafesa.edu.au to organise a Third Party Payment invoice.

-Online (self paced) – continuous enrolments until 30th of June 2023
+Online (self-paced) - continuous enrolments from 10th July until 1st December 2023

 Self-paced, with approximately 5-6 hours per week of study

 Continuous enrolment - you can start this course at anytime.
 However you will be only allowed the maximum duration of the course from the date of access to the course to complete your studies.